EducationQuest Foundation is a nonprofit organization with a mission to improve access to higher education in Nebraska.

 All services are free and most are by appointment to provide families with one-on-one assistance.

-Students and parents also learn about college planning and financial aid through our college fairs, educational planning programs, and financial aid programs.
+Students and parents also learn about college planning and financial aid through our webinars, college fairs, and financial aid programs.
 See our events calendar for programs near you.

 We create college planning materials and distribute them to students and parents across the state.
 You may order our materials at no charge.